chengtachu/MUSE_PSM/README.md

 * A country may have zones in different market
 * Each market may have several agents (GenCo) while in VI model there is only one agent
 * Parameters and assumptions mainly apply on country or region level
-* Simulation result is on zonal basis, then aggregate into country, then into region
+* Simulation result will be output on zonal basis, then being aggregated into country, then into region
-* All input in the same market will adjust to the same time zone
+* All inputs in the same market will adjust to the same time zone

 ![Structure](/img/simulation_structure.png)

 ---
 ### Roles and functions in the agent-based models :

-#### Vertically-integrated (VI) model
+### Vertically-integrated (VI) model
 **Regulator(RG):**
 * Capacity adequacy
 * Ancillary service requirement